jmagman/flutter-wiki/Compiling-the-engine.md

 You can only build selected binaries on Windows (mainly `gen_snapshot` and the desktop embedding).

+On Windows, ensure that the engine checkout is not deeply nested.
+This avoid the issue of the build scripts working with excessively long paths.

 1. Make sure you have Visual Studio installed (non-Googlers only).
+[Debugging Tools for Windows 10](https://docs.microsoft.com/en-us/windows-hardware/drivers/debugger/debugger-download-tools#small-classic-windbg-preview-logo-debugging-tools-for-windows-10-windbg) must be installed.

 2. `git pull upstream master` in `src/flutter` to update the Flutter Engine repo.